hornvale/hornvale/ARCHITECTURE.md

 ### Output

 As events are processed, they may generate output.
 This output is collected and presented to the player as scrolling text, familiar to anyone who's played a MUD or IF.

-## Actions

-Actions are expressed intent to modify game state by any entity in the game world, whether it be the player character, a goblin, or a door.
-These normally contain some logic and trigger (and be triggered by) other events.
-They are always triggered by an event.

 ## Effects